HomeBiggest projectsMarlim Azul Power Plant in Brazil, the Most Fuel-Efficient Power Plant ...

 Also Read: Barakah nuclear power plant project timeline and all you need to know

-Weighing 347t, the M501JAC gas turbine has a rotational speed of 3,600rpm, and it provides a maximum power generating capacity of 435MW in simple-cycle and 630MW in combined-cycle operation wherein it provides the lowest carbon emissions per unit of power.
+Weighing 347t, the M501JAC gas turbine has a rotational speed of 3,600 rpm.
+It provides a maximum power generating capacity of 435MW in simple-cycle and 630MW in combined-cycle operation wherein it provides the lowest carbon emissions per unit of power.

-Other than the turbine, which is said to have an efficiency of more than 64% and a reliability rate of 99.6%, the Marlim Azul Power Plant has other components that include a steam turbine, generator, boiler, cooling towers, gas station, and water treatment facility.
+Other than the turbine, which is said to have an efficiency of more than 64% and a reliability rate of 99.6%, the Marlim Azul Power Plant has other components.
+These include a steam turbine, generator, boiler, cooling towers, gas station, and water treatment facility.

 Originally proposed to be developed by Vale Azul Energia and Mitsubishi Hitachi Power Systems under project name Vale Azul II, Marlim Azul Power Plant was one of the projects that Brazil’s energy regulator, National Electrical Energy Agency (ANEEL), selected in an auction for power purchase in December 2017.